EVerest/EVerest/docs/tutorials/how_to_docs/index.rst

 .. note::
   For doing quick changes in existing documentation pages, the "How to" might be a good choice.
 You also can use the "How to" for creating completely new pages.
-But doing this, prepare for getting more change requests during the review process done by other community members.
-To avoid this, read through this page in front of you to get more theory.
+But doing this, prepare for getting more change requests by other community members during the review process.
+To avoid this, read through the page you are currently reading to get more theory.

 **********************************
 Current structure of documentation